embEDUx/documentation/src/usage/usage.md

 proceeding to the actual build instructions.

 #### Local Software
-* Git is needed to download and submit build specifications
+* Git is needed to download and submit build specifications.
+* $EDITOR - to specify the builds you will need your favorite text editor.

 #### Successful Setup
 A successful [setup of the buildserver](../setup/setup.md) is a definite